qleroy/shillelagh-gristapi/README.md

 ### 📊 Apache Superset

+➡️ See [superset.md](docs/superset.md) for full details and examples.

 - Install `shillelagh` + this adapter in your Superset image;
 - Add a Shillelagh database with URI
 ```